tongyuantongyu/vs-NNVISR/docs/integration.md

 This name is used as the `model` argument when calling NNVISR filter.

-Inside it should be a number of folders to specify the I/O frame characteristics of your network, which stores the actual model files in ONNX format.
+Inside it should be a number of folders to specify the I/O frame characteristics of your network, which contains the actual model files in ONNX format.
 For networks with RGB I/O, folder name should be `rgb_{primary}_{transfer}`;
 for networks with YUV I/O, folder name should be